hds-sandbox/NGS_summer_course_Aarhus/Webpage/develop/galaxy.md

 ### Prepare the tools and data

 1. Install IGV on your computer from [here](https://software.broadinstitute.org/software/igv/download).
 This is a genome browser you will use to look at some files.
-2. Create a galaxy account at [usegalaxy.org](https://usegalaxy.org) and log into galaxy.
+2. Create an account at [usegalaxy.org](https://usegalaxy.org) and log into galaxy.
 3. Find the course data by going to [this web address](https://usegalaxy.org/u/samuele.soraggi/h/ngs2023) and by clicking on `Import this history` (top left corner of the page).

 #### Data